A Guide to Raised Beds and Garden Planters

 Avoid using any cracked or flaky terracotta pots as these will let you down in the season.
 Gently break these up to use as crocks for the base of your other containers.
 If, however, that cracked plant pot is your absolute favourite cracked plant pot and you promise that it won’t get slung around the garden during the upcoming seasons, you can have a go at repair.
 A drop or two of epoxy glue will soon see if the job is worthwhile.

-It’s common sense that large pots are a) heavy and b) even heavier when filled with compost and plants.
-Place such pots in their positions before planting up.
+It’s common sense that large pots and planters are a) heavy and b) even heavier when filled with compost and plants.
+Place such planters in their positions before planting up.
 It also gives you a chance to assess whether or not they are going to look good all year.

-Existing pots do tend to accumulate debris around the base.
+Existing planters do tend to accumulate debris around the base.
 This can impede drainage.
-Carefully lift pots, clean around and place back down.
+Carefully lift planters, clean around and place back down.
 You will find woodlice and other critters - you have been warned.